 - Error Code 0x800423f2 - timeout occurred.
 By default, the image creation process can last for up to 10 minutes only.
 This might not be enough in several cases, so you might need to double the value.
 Download and launch the CreateTimeout.reg file - this will create the required entry in Windows Registry.
 Please note that you might have to right-click the link to actually save the file.

 The file creates a new DWORD value CreateTimeout under the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SPP key and sets its value to 00b71b00 (this equals 20 minutes in hexadecimal format).

 - Error Codes 0x80070002, 0x80070003 and other "The recovery image cannot be written" messages.
-TrueCrypt users are out of luck, there is no workaround available.
+VeraCrypt users are out of luck, there is no workaround available.
 For others, restarting your PC can help removing temporary mount points.
 Please note that some programs (mostly backup and encryption) need to lock disks to work properly, so there might be no solution to this problem.
 Use Windows Backup and Restore (Windows 8 only) or System Image Backup in Windows 8.1.

-In both normal mode and in Recovery Environment, Windows 8 and 8.1 will look for available custom recovery images automatically - just make sure the right drive is connected.
+In both normal mode and in Recovery Environment, Windows will look for available custom recovery images automatically - just make sure the right drive is connected.

 In the black Command Prompt window, type recimg /showcurrent and press Enter key.

 If the last line is "Operation completed successfully", you are ready to go.
 But if you see error 0x80070490 and message "There is no active custom recovery image", the image is unavailable.
 Connect your external drive and try again after about 10 seconds.